AdobeDocs/campaign-classic.en/help/delivery/using/managing-subscriptions.md

 ![](assets/s_ncs_user_services_add.png)

-* Enter the name of the service in the **[!UICONTROL Label]** field and select the delivery channel: email, mobile, Facebook, Twitter, or mobile applications.
+* Enter the name of the service in the **[!UICONTROL Label]** field and select the delivery channel: email, mobile, Facebook, X (formerly known as Twitter), or mobile applications.

   >[!NOTE]
   >
-  >Facebook and Twitter subscriptions are detailed in [this section](../../social/using/about-social-marketing.md).
+  >Facebook and X subscriptions are detailed in [this section](../../social/using/about-social-marketing.md).
 Mobile application subscriptions are detailed in [About mobile app channel](about-mobile-app-channel.md).

 * For an Email type service, select the **Delivery mode**.
 The possible modes are: **[!UICONTROL Newsletter]** or **[!UICONTROL Viral]**.
 * You can send **confirmation messages** for a subscription or unsubscription.
 To do this, select the delivery templates to be used to create the corresponding deliveries from the **[!UICONTROL Subscription]** and **[!UICONTROL Unsubscription]** fields.
 These templates must be configured with a **[!UICONTROL Subscription]** type target mapping, without a defined target.
 See section [About email channel](about-email-channel.md).